drmcknight/drmcknight.github.io/_posts/2018-05-21-should-your-array-be-an-object.md

   new [] {1, .5, 1, 1, 1, 1, 1, 2, .5, 1, 1, 1, 1, 2, 1, 1, .5,0 }};
 {% endhighlight %}

-A much cleaner implementation could could have been to create an object...
+The correct implementation would have been to create an object...

 {% highlight csharp %}
 public class Pokemon